 Series B in 2002

-Rubicon Genomics, Inc. is a biotechnology company based in Ann Arbor, Michigan, focused on developing nucleic acid library preparation and amplification technologies.
-Founded in 2000 by two faculty members from the University of Michigan, the company aims to translate human genetics research into practical medical applications.
-Rubicon offers a range of products, including the ThruPLEX and PicoPLEX series, which provide high sensitivity ligation-based and quasi-random primed amplification solutions for analyzing clinical research samples.
-These products are designed to improve the detection of DNA methylation patterns in cancer cells and facilitate non-invasive diagnostic tests by amplifying small amounts of abnormally methylated DNA found in bodily fluids.
-Rubicon sells its products through distributors and its online platforms, maintaining a commitment to supporting the Michigan economy while establishing itself as a leader in pre-analytical amplification technologies.
+Rubicon Genomics, Inc. is a biotechnology company based in Ann Arbor, Michigan, specializing in nucleic acid library preparation and amplification technologies that facilitate sensitive analysis of clinical research samples.
+Founded in 2000 by University of Michigan faculty members, the company focuses on advancing the application of human genetics to practical medicine.
+Rubicon Genomics offers a range of products, including the ThruPLEX and PicoPLEX kits, which utilize ligation-based and quasi-random primed amplification methods to enhance DNA sequencing and analysis.
+The company's innovative technologies also include tests designed to detect DNA methylation patterns in cancer cells, providing non-invasive diagnostic options.
+Rubicon sells its products directly and through distributors, catering to both research and commercial markets, and is committed to supporting the local Michigan economy.

 Aura Communications Technology